juliangut/slim-routing/README.md

 Annotation and configuration based Slim framework routing

-Routes are defined either by class annotations (in controllers) or in routing definition files (currently php and yaml available) and automatically inserted into Slim's router
+Routes are defined either by class annotations (in controllers) or in routing definition files (currently php, json and yaml available) and automatically inserted into Slim's router

+> Routing load and compilation can be a heavy load process depending on how many classes and routes are defined.
+For this reason it's advised to always use Slim's router caching on production applications and invalidate cache on deployment

 ## Installation